The JMS API Programming Model

 A JMS message header contains a number of predefined fields that contain values that both clients and providers use to identify and to route messages.
 (Table 3.1 lists the JMS message header fields and indicates how their values are set.)
 For example, every message has a unique identifier, represented in the header field

-, represents the queue or the topic to which the message is sent.
+JMSMessageID.
+The value of another header field,JMSDestination, represents the queue or the topic to which the message is sent.
 Other fields include a timestamp and a priority level.

 Each header field has associated setter and getter methods, which are documented in the description of the

-interface.
-Some header fields are intended to be set by a client, but many are set automatically by thesend
+Messageinterface.
+Some header fields are intended to be set by a client, but many are set automatically by thesendor thepublishmethod, which overrides any client-set values.

 Table 3.1: How JMS Message Header Field Values Are Set